-Thankfully, it’s super easy to correct this issue by using carrier oils for essential oils.
+Thankfully, it’s easy to correct this issue by using carrier oils for essential oils.

-Essential oils are awesome on their own and have tons of amazing benefits.
+Essential oils are awesome on their own and have tons of amazing benefits and uses.

-And of course if you are pregnant or have any health issues, be sure to check with your doctor before using essential oils, okay?
+If you are pregnant or have any health issues, check with your doctor before using essential oils.